Vector35/binaryninja-api/docs/getting-started.md

 From here, you can add any custom functions or objects you want to be available in the console.
 If you want to restore the original copy of `startup.py` at any time, simply delete the file and restart Binary Ninja.
 A fresh copy of the above will be generated.

+#### "Run Script..."

+The "Run Script..." option in the File Menu allows loading a python script from your filesystem and executing it within the console.
+It can also be ran via the Command Palette or bound to a key.

+The script will have access to the same variables the Python console does, including the built-in special functions and variables defined by BinaryNinja, and any variables you have already defined within the console.
+It may be helpful to think of it as an equivalent to pasting the contents of the script within the console.

+While `__name__` in the console is set to `'__console__'`, within a script it will be set to `'__main__'`. `__file__` is not defined within the console, but within the script, it will be set to the absolute path of the script.

+Any variables or functions defined globally within the script will be available within the console, and to future scripts.

 #### Python Debugging
 See the [plugin development guide](dev/plugins.md#debugging-python).